-At a general meeting, a shareholder may exercise all the votes carried by the shares that he or she held on the record date.
+At a general meeting, a shareholder may exercise all the votes carried by the shares that he or she held on the record date of the general meeting.
 The articles of association of some listed companies have, however, stipulations that restrict voting rights.
+The shareholder may vote with different shares in a different manner, unless the articles of association stipulate otherwise.
+A shareholder may also vote with only part of his or her shares.